-Why is EPA is proposing to delete WS1 and WS4 from the NPL?
+Why has EPA Deleted WS1 and WS4 from the NPL?

 Data shows that the air stripping treatments at WS1 and WS4 have effectively removed PCE from the City of Vancouver's water supply.
 Furthermore, sampling data indicate PCE in untreated groundwater has been reduced below federal and state drinking water standards.